marwahaha/Homomorphic_Encryption/README.txt

 In the case of Comparison Protocols.
 Alice has [[x]] and [[y]], two DGK or Paillier encrypted values.
 Bob has the DGK and/or Paillier Private Key.
 For Division, Alice has [x] and d.
 Bob has d and Private Key.
 Alice would obtain [x/d] at the end of division protocol.

 By default...the Phone/Server will sort encrypted numbers.
-Note that comparing two encrypted numbers can take abotu 1.5 seconds on average.
+Note that comparing two encrypted numbers can take about 1.5 seconds on average.

 How to use:
 The Phone interface should be pretty straight forward.
 If you press Alice.
 Random numbers will be generated and printed.
 It will connect to Bob